Skip to main content

 Teaching Rationale And Relationship

 Knowledge and understanding are gained from the lectures.
 Intellectual skills are developed in the lectures and by the coursework.
-Key (transferable skills – communication, literacy, critical appraisal) are developed during the lectures and by the coursework and practiced in the oral presentation and written work (essay).
+Key (transferable skills – communication, literacy, critical appraisal, data analysis) are developed during the lectures and by the coursework and practiced in the oral presentation, written work (essay) and formative assessment (online data analysis).
 Should public health circumstances dictate that it is necessary, in person sessions will be moved to online alternatives.

 Assessment Methods